NationalUniversitySystem/nusa-dev-tools/README.md

 - [placeholder.com](https://placeholder.com/) - Most basic of placeholder images.
 For such uses as wireframing or quickly mocking up a dev site.
 - [Lorem Picsum](https://picsum.photos/) - As their site says, Lorem Ipsum... but for photos.
 - [Unsplash Source](https://source.unsplash.com/) - Like the above but official to Unsplash.com.

+## Image Compression
+- [Compressor.io](https://compressor.io/) - Always swore by this site.
+Really wish it had an API or that I could purchase it.
+- [Squoosh](https://squoosh.app/) - Google's public image compressor.
+Has more options than compressor.io.